Abduiwahb/Replay_Organizer/README.md

 `gpu-screen-recorder -w screen -f 60 -a "$(pactl get-default-sink).monitor" -c mp4 -r 30 -o $HOME/Vidoes/Replays -sc path/to/script`

 # Limitations
-The way it works that it checks for the window class if it has steam_ followed by the game id, which games on proton do.
+The way it works that it checks for the window class if it has steam_app_ followed by the game id, which games on proton do.
 That means saving replays for games running natively or via wine (excluding proton and its forks) will not work.